mateusmatosleonardo/tesla-app-UI/README.md

 Requirements for software and other tools to build, test and ship:
 - Node.js
 - Expo CLI
-- Dispositivo físico ou emulador
+- Physical device or emulator

 ## Installation